karenpeng/devart-template/project_posts/2014-03-21-Future-Development.md

 Therefore, I, here raise some proposal for its future development:

 1. Refine the visual expression:
-    a.
+    &nbspa.
 Try different types of strokes:
-      oil-painting, water-color, pencil, etc
+      &nbsp&nbspoil-painting, water-color, pencil, etc
-    b.Try different themes of drawing:
+    &nbspb.Try different themes of drawing:
-      Oceans theme: people’s stroke become aquatic organism, swimming on the display;
+      &nbsp&nbspOceans theme: people’s stroke become aquatic organism, swimming on the display;
-      Insect theme: what people’s drawing becomes is wormy insects, crawling on the mud.
+      &nbsp&nbspInsect theme: what people’s drawing becomes is wormy insects, crawling on the mud.
-      Traffic theme: long strokes turn into highways, small dots become vehicles, people could design a traffic system together.
+      &nbsp&nbspTraffic theme: long strokes turn into highways, small dots become vehicles, people could design a traffic system together.

 2. Improve the experience:
-  a.
+  &nbspa.
 Give guidance to people
-    Teach people how to draw certain things together so as to make the piece as a whole;
+    &nbsp&nbspTeach people how to draw certain things together so as to make the piece as a whole;
-    Show them how all the drawings interact with each other serve as a system, for an instance, a traffic system.
+    &nbsp&nbspShow them how all the drawings interact with each other serve as a system, for an instance, a traffic system.

-  b.
+  &nbspb.
 Leave a purpose
-    Give people some goals to achieve.
+    &nbsp&nbspGive people some goals to achieve.
 Like, a traffic system like won’t easily have car crash, or, moving all the yellow fish to a safe place to avoid the shark.